embedly/embedly-docs/extract/features/index.rst

 :doc:`Microformats <microformats>`

-  There are many microformats available to help provide a better understanding of the underlying page.
+  Microformats are available to help provide a better understanding of the underlying page.
 We try to provide a list of the most widely-used specs such as rel=author and rel=tags.